 The Load Control and Aeroelastics Lab

 Imperial's Load Control and Aeroelastics laboratory was established in 2008.
 Our focus is in computational methods for the multidisciplinary analysis, design, optimization, and feedback control of next-generation aeroelastic air vehicles (big and small) and wind turbines.
-We put a particular emphasis in solutions that continuosly modify the aerodynamic characteristics of wing and blades using real-team feedback systems and in building the computational methods necessary to both undertand the problems and implement them in real application.
-In advanced aircraft applications, efficient load control strategies require a multidisciplinary view of the vehicle, that integrates aero-, structural, and rigid-body dynamics, and the flight control systems.
+We put a particular emphasis in solutions that continuosly modify the aerodynamic characteristics of wings and blades using real-team feedback systems and in building the computational methods necessary to both undertand the problems and implement them in real application.
+In advanced aircraft applications, efficient load control strategies require a multidisciplinary view of the vehicle, that integrates aero-, structural, and rigid-body dynamics, and the flight control systems, and have active research projects in many of those disciplines with a number of international collaborators.

 Some fear flutter because the do not understand it, and some fear it because they do"